heavyk/shake-sphere/dear-anatau.md

-part of the universe: the farthest part out the stuff nobody wants. there are preferences theough which everyone has a slightly less than black mirror, dull in some aspect.
+part of the universe: the farthest part out the stuff nobody wants. there are preferences theough which everyone has a slightly less than black mirror; dull in some aspect. these are the things I emit.
+I see myself in everything, cause
+I can see only what I emit: myself (in really HD)